apache/apisix/docs/en/latest/plugins/limit-req.md

 | nodelay       | boolean | optional    | false   |                                                                          | If nodelay flag is true, bursted requests will not get delayed  |
 | allow_degradation              | boolean  | optional                                | false       |                                                                     | Whether to enable plugin degradation when the limit-req function is temporarily unavailable.
 Allow requests to continue when the value is set to true, default false. |

-**Key can be customized by the user, only need to modify a line of code of the plug-in to complete.
-It is a security consideration that is not open in the plugin.**

 ## Example

 ### How to enable on the `route` or `service`